Women leaders reviewing workload, capacity, and invisible labor

 Why Most Coaching Misses the Point

 Traditional coaching focuses heavily on revenue, visibility, and productivity.
 Those are important, but without context, they become tone-deaf.
 You can’t tell a woman balancing team leadership, caregiving, and emotional labor to “just show up more online.”
-You can’t hand her a launch playbook that assumes she has 80 hours a week to execute.
+You cannot hand her a launch playbook without first establishing the hours, support, cash, tools, and delivery obligations available to execute it.

 This is why so many women feel let down by generic coaching.
 It’s not that they aren’t committed.
 It’s that the coaching itself doesn’t meet them where they are.